Barbara Ehrenreich: Career

-In 2009, she wrote Bright-sided: How Positive Thinking Is Undermining America, which investigated the rise of the positive thinking industry in the United States.
+In 2009, she wrote Bright-sided: How Positive Thinking Is Undermining America (published in the UK as Smile Or Die: How Positive Thinking Fooled America and the World), which investigated the rise of the positive thinking industry in the United States.
 She included her own experience after being told that she had breast cancer as a starting point in the book.
 In this book, she brought to light various methods of what Nobel physicist Murray Gell-Mann called "quantum flapdoodle".

 Beginning in 2013, Ehrenreich was an honorary co-chair of the Democratic Socialists of America.
 She also served on the NORML board of directors, the Institute for Policy Studies board of trustees and the editorial board of The Nation.
 She has served on the editorial boards of Social Policy, Ms., Mother Jones, Seven Days, Lear's, The New Press, and Culturefront, and as a contributing editor to Harper's.